palominolabs/gradle-git-clone-task/README.md

 This project provides a Gradle task to do one thing: have a directory be the contents of a Git repo at a specified treeish.
-It will clone it if it doesn't exist, check out the specified treeish, and fetch if you change the treeish to something that isn't in the current clone.
+It will clone it if it doesn't exist already, check out the specified treeish, and fetch if you change the treeish to something that isn't in the current clone.

 # Quick start

 Suppose you want the contents of `git@github.com:palominolabs/gradle-git-clone-task-demo-repo.git` to be in `build/some-repo`.
-Put this in your `build.gradle` and now you have a task that does that:
+Put this in your `build.gradle`:

 ```
 buildscript {